arnog/mathlive/CONTRIBUTING.md

 # Contributing to MathLive

 There are many ways you can get involved with MathLive.
 Contributing to an open source project is fun and rewarding.

+## Funding

+If you're using MathLive consider donating to project development via [Patreon](https://patreon.com/arnog) (recurring donation) or [PayPal](https://www.paypal.me/arnogourdol) (one time donation).

+If you are using MathLive in your project, encourage the business partners in your organization to provide financial support of open source projects.

+Funds go to general development, support, and infrastructure costs.

+We welcome both individual and corporate sponsors.
+In addition to Patreon and PayPal, we can also accept short-term development contracts for specific features or maintenance of the project.

 ## Contributing Issues